Bruno Kovačić

 Bruno Kovačić is a Croatian musician and composer.

 Biography

 His career began in the 1980s when he formed the band called D-Day.
-Afterwards he worked with all the important musicians and singers in and around Croatia as a musician, composer or an arranger.
-By late 80'a he entered Parni valjak as a guitarist and saxophone player, then performed with Gibonni, Hard Time and Fanny Hill, and he recorded his album "Just Like All Other People" in 2001.
-He wrote songs for Oliver Dragojević, Ivan Mikulić, Tony Cetinski, Danijela, Vanna, Jacques Houdek, and for his wife Ivana Plechinger with whom he wrote hit songs such as To nismo mi and Kao rijeka which scored second on Dora in 2000.
+Afterwards, he worked with all the important musicians and singers in and around Croatia as a musician, composer or arranger.
+By the late 80s, he entered Parni valjak as a guitarist and saxophone player, then performed with Gibonni, Hard Time and Fanny Hill, and he recorded his album "Just Like All Other People" in 2001.
+He wrote songs for Oliver Dragojević, Ivan Mikulić, Tony Cetinski, Danijela, Vanna, Jacques Houdek, and for his wife Ivana Plechinger, with whom he wrote hit songs such as To nismo mi and Kao rijeka which scored second on Dora in 2000.
 Ivana and Bruno have two sons.